adrielsumathipala/ParShift/README.md

 ## Implementation Details:

-The Open MPI program

 When running on a cluster, make sure the ICC compiler and Open MPI libraries are loaded:

 ```
 >> module load Langs/Intel/15.0.2
 >> module load Langs/Intel/15.0.2 MPI/OpenMPI/2.1.1-intel15
 ```

 ParShift uses the Gaussian kernel.
 Other kernels can be implemented, such as those listed [here](https://en.wikipedia.org/wiki/Kernel_(statistics)#Nonparametric_statistics).